<< First < Prev 1 2 3 4 5 ... Next > Last >>

 What an opportunity!
 I would recommend this program to everyone.

-Dedicating time to your professional development is such an important part of continuing to grow and evolve.
-And our communities benefit from this investment - they deserve the very best effort and ideas from us to make their neighbourhoods safe, happy and healthy.
+Dedicating time to your professional development is such an important part of continuing to grow and evolve and our communities benefit from this investment - they deserve the very best effort and ideas from us to make their neighbourhoods safe, happy and healthy.

 The challenges and opportunities our communities face range from simple through to complex, and the XLP is specifically designed to get to the crux of the challenges and chip away at improvements.
 Through the XLP, we were able to combine academic discipline, science, emotional intelligence and creativity in a unique learning environment.